serverlescast/aws-nodejs/README.md

 # aws-nodejs

-Example of nodejs for interacting with aws
+This project includes examples of how to use aws-sdk with nodejs